teamg4it/g4it/services/documentation/content/1-getting-started/1-getting-started-as-a-user/2-module-information-system/1-collect_data.md

 #### Allocation Calculation

 - **Compute Servers**:
-  Allocation = vCPUs used by this Virtual Equipment ÷ total vCPUs on the physical host.
+  Allocation = vCPUs used by this Virtual Equipment (will be divided by total vCPUs on the physical host).

 - **Storage Servers**:
-  Allocation = storage capacity used by this Virtual Equipment ÷ total available on the host.
+  Allocation = storage capacity used by this Virtual Equipment (will be divided by total storage on the physical host).

 - **Default Allocation**:
   If data is missing, assume equal distribution among all Virtual Equipment.